 General liability insurance: This policy can pay legal expenses related to pet injuries, customer injuries, and customer property damage.

-Errors and omissions insurance: Also called professional liability insurance, this policy can cover legal fees of lawsuits related to work performance.
+Errors and omissions insurance (E&O): Also called professional liability insurance, this policy can cover legal costs of lawsuits related to work performance.

 Are you ready to safeguard your pet care business with workers’ compensation or another type of insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.